TheELNConsortium/TheELNFileFormat/SPECIFICATION.md

 ### Root

 At the root of our json-ld object, we have a context and a graph.
 The graph will contain an array of everything we put in our crate.
+Each node object in the graph represents the properties of a node serialized by the JSON-LD.

 ```json
 {